red-gate/ks/ks1/ks1.md

 ## Build a React app

-* we start with a minimal react application using [create react app](https://github.com/facebookincubator/create-react-app) as our baseline.
+* we start with a react application similar to the result of [create react app](https://github.com/facebookincubator/create-react-app) as our baseline.

 1. clone ks repo
     ```bash